gurumurthy-r/hello-world/README.md

 # hello-world

-This is a tst file to understand GitHub.
+This is a test file to understand GitHub.